sascommunities/sas-microsoft-graph-api/README.md

 Designate a secure location for this file and for your token.json file (to be created in a later step).
 The information within these files is sensitive and specific to you and should be protected.
 See [How to protect your REST API credentials in SAS programs for guidance](https://blogs.sas.com/content/sasdummy/2018/01/16/hide-rest-api-tokens/).

+If you are using SAS Viya, you can optionally create this folder and file in your SAS Content area that is private to you.
+For example, create a ".creds" folder within "/Users/your.account/My Folder".
+By default, only your account will be able to read content you place there.

 ## Download and include ms-graph-macros.sas code

 This repository contains a SAS program (named [ms-graph-macros.sas](./ms-graph-macros.sas)) with all of the macro routines you need for the remaining tasks.
 Download this file to a local folder and use %INCLUDE to submit in SAS.